QuenumGerald/notify/README.md

 3. Ensure your app meets all bounty criteria
 4. Submit a pull request with your implementation
-5. Include documentation on how to use your Ignite App
+5. Include documentation on how to use your Ignite App 5a.
+This would be done by creating a step-by-step guide on how to use the App.
-6. Your App must have an Open-Source License
+7. Your App must have an Open-Source License

 ## Evaluation Process
 Submissions will be reviewed on a first-come, first-served basis.
 The first three submissions that meet all criteria will be awarded the bounty.